 The site, a former harness-racing and greyhound track, is ringed by the Gold Coast University Hospital and Griffith University, as well as remnant bushland.
 It is a village modelled on a city so the buildings are taller and closer together than in many suburbs.
 This leaves room for more public space.

-During the Commonwealth Games, Main Street will be lined with 71 flagpoles, representing each competing country.
-Afterwards, the focus will shift to the new shopping mall, supermarket, pub and restaurants that line the village’s garden heart.
+During the Commonwealth Games, Main Street was lined with 71 flagpoles, representing each competing country.
+Now, the focus will shift to the new shopping mall, supermarket, pub and restaurants that line the village’s garden heart.
 Sheltered, landscaped outdoor spaces feature moveable street furniture, street trees and space to mill around.

 The building facades are daubed with graded blues, greens, yellows, oranges and reds, creating a sort of shared DNA for the village.
 The hot yellows and oranges at Parklands’ heart cede to softer greens on the fringe.
 The brightest colours in our palette come from nature: the neon green of the red-eyed tree frog and reds and yellows of indigenous grevilleas and melaleucas.

 Parklands is a pilot project for the new Green Star Communities sustainability rating tool and has achieved a 6-Star rating.

 Parklands is a pilot project for the new Green Star Communities rating tool and has achieved a 6-Star rating.
 It also achieved six leaves using the UDIA EnviroDevelopment rating tool in the areas of ecosystems, waste management, energy, materials and community.

 The 1,252 homes, which come in five main layouts, are environmentally sustainable design in disguise.
 Where the façades face north, we have designed deep slab projections to create shade for windows.
 Coloured aluminium fins and façade panels provide further shade.